CodeThat/Proxy-Scraper/README.md

 # Proxy Scraper

-A script for scraping and saving proxies using the <href>ProxyScrape API</href>.
+A script for scraping and saving proxies using the [a link]proxyscrape.com ProxyScrape API.

 ## Usage